Ford GT: GT Mk IV

 To commemorate Ford's victory at the 1967 24 Hours of Le Mans, Ford and Multimatic built another track-only Ford GT inspired by the Ford GT40 Mk IV, priced at $1.7 million; the car targets more than 800 horsepower as a performance figure.
 67 examples will be built by Ford as a final sendoff to the Ford GT.
+As of April 2026, the Ford GT Mk IV had set the fastest solely internal combustion engine-powered Nürburgring Nordschleife lap time for a production car, at 6:15.997.

 Racing

 Overview

 The Ford GT has been campaigned in various racing venues.
 These include: